Indexing policies in Azure Cosmos DB

 Important

 Removing an index takes effect immediately, whereas adding a new index takes some time as it requires an indexing transformation.
 When replacing one index with another (for example, replacing a single property index with a composite-index) make sure to add the new index first and then wait for the index transformation to complete before you remove the previous index from the indexing policy.
-Otherwise this will negatively affect your ability to query the previous index and may break any active workloads that reference the previous index.
+Otherwise this will negatively affect your ability to query the previous index and might break any active workloads that reference the previous index.

 Indexing policies and TTL